How To Add Legal Pages To Your WordPress Site

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

-The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress site.
-You can have legal pages installed and set up on your site in one minute or less and the plugin licensing is flexible, allowing you to install and use this plugin on all of your sites (even sites that you decide to sell or flip).
+The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress site.
+You can have legal pages installed and set up on your site in one minute or less and the license allows you to install and use the plugin on all of your sites.

 Important

-If using the services of legal experts to create your legal documentation is out of your budget, consider implementing at least some basic kind of legal protection on your website until you can afford professional assistance.
+If using the services of lawyers to create your legal documentation is currently out of your budget, then consider implementing at least some basic form of legal protection on your site until you can afford legal services.

-Download the Legal Pages Generator tool below (it’s FREE!), or consider choosing one of the better solutions we discuss in this article, such as using ready-made legal forms, or a legal pages plugin as described in the section below.
+Download the Legal Pages Generator tool below (for FREE!), or choose one of the better solutions we discuss in this article, such as using legal content, or a legal pages plugin - see section below.

 Legal Pages Generator Software